 - At last, we will again use the Preorder Traversal to get the latest BST.

 From the Above Output, we can see that Node Number 1 is not present in the result.
 That means we have successfully deleted Node 1 from the BST.
-And the Tree Modification is done again that is the reason, we have got all the data intact.
+And the Tree Modification is done again, that is the reason we have got all the data intact.

 Time Complexity & Space Complexity Of Binary Search Tree Operations:

 Let us start with the Time Complexity first.
-The Best Time Complexity of Insertion, Searching & Deletion Operations will be the O(log N).
-Whereas, the Worst Case Time Complexity will be the O(N).
+The Best Time Complexity of Insertion, Searching & Deletion Operations will be O(log N).
+Whereas, the Worst Case Time Complexity will be O(N).
 This is the pattern that is followed by every operation.

 What Are Some Optimization Techniques In Binary Search Tree?

 - Make a BST a balanced one.
-Donโt make any BST where the Left Subtree or Right Subtree is larger than the other parts.
+Don’t make any BST where the Left Subtree or Right Subtree is larger than the other parts.

 - While deleting the Nodes in the BST, make sure you have removed the Pointer from the Code to free up the space.

-- If some nodes have the same kind of data, try to Reuse It as nobody is going to visualize the tree.
+- If some nodes have the same kind of data, try to Reuse It, as nobody is going to visualize the tree.

 - The best way to optimize any BST is to reduce the Height or Depth of the Tree.
-The deeper the tree, the more time takes to work on it.
+The deeper the tree, the more time it takes to work on it.

 - Always try to use the Inorder Traversal Method to print the data in the BST.
 As the Inorder Traversal takes relatively less time to print any BST.